-Yes we can!
-ONS Geography maintain definitive 'names & codes' files for a wide range of UK geographies.
+We maintain definitive “names and codes” files for a wide range of UK geographies.

-They can be downloaded as csv or dbf files together with metadata, free of charge, from the Names and Codes pages on the website.
+They can be downloaded as csv files together with metadata, free of charge, from the Download Products page of the Open Geography portal.

-If you are interested in seeing how different geographies relate – for example, identifying which counties fall within the South East Region (Former GOR), then our Standard Names and Codes (SNAC) database will provide this.
+If you are interested in seeing how different geographies relate – for example, identifying which counties fall within the South East region (former GOR) – then our lookups, also on the Open Geography portal, will provide this information.

-The Code History Database (CHD) is also a useful place for names and codes listings, as it contains look-ups between the old style coding and the new 9 character coding.
+The Code History Database (CHD) is also a useful place for names and codes listings, as it contains lookups between the old-style coding and the new nine character coding.

-Whether checking how a particular local authority name is spelt, or verifying an area code, our names & codes files contain both present and historic information.
+Whether checking how a particular local authority name is spelt, or verifying an area code, our names and codes files contain both present and historic information.

-You should use the ONS names and codes where possible as these are the recognised standard for National Statistics, but there may be cases when you need to use the alternatives.
+You should use our names and codes where possible, as these are the recognised standard for National Statistics, but there may be cases when you need to use the alternatives.